reasonml/reason-cli/README.md

 ### Releasing

-You need `esy@0.0.62` installed globally: (First remove any existing global esy you have)
+You need `esy@preview` installed globally: (First remove any existing global esy you have)

 ```sh
 npm remove -g esy